wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-University are obliged by law to provide ceratin information of the students and the falculty.
+Universities are obliged by law to provide ceratin information of the students and the falculty.

 <div class="formalpara-title">